 Each year, the NBA trophy, which is said to be crafted for six months, is awarded to the finalists of the NBA.
 It is considered an honor for a team to take home this trophy.
 Therefore, teams have to put in great effort to emerge victoriously.
 The trophy is valued at about $13,500 and has many groups and fans alike gushing over it.
-The winning team gets to keep and display the award in their arena for everyone to see, unlike in the past, where the old trophy had to be passed down.
-If you want to find out more about its history and champions that have been awarded this trophy over the years, then keep on reading.
+The winning team gets to keep and display the award in their arena for everyone to see, unlike in the past, when the old trophy had to be passed down.
+If you want to find out more about its history and the champions that have been awarded this trophy over the years, then keep on reading.

 The NBA trophy has been subjected to various changes over the years.
 From the change in names to a whole new design altogether, this is how much the NBA trophy has evolved.

 The NBA trophy was previously known as the NBA Finals trophy but then was renamed after Walter A. Brown in 1964.
 Walter was the original owner of the Boston Celtics and was responsible for merging the NBA and the BAA.
 The trophy was used to award BAA/NBA winning teams from 1947 to 1976.
 It is currently being displayed at the Naismith Memorial Basketball Hall of Fame.
 This American History Museum is dedicated to promoting and preserving the history of basketball.
 It is located at 1000 Hall of Fame Avenue, Springfield, Massachusetts.
 It was the tradition that the winning team would keep the trophy for a year and pass it on to the new winner the following year.
 The team would only get to keep the award if they maintained their position for two or more consecutive years.
 The Boston Celtics held on to the trophy the longest as they managed to win this trophy 11 times.
 Of these eleven times, they won the Walter A. Brown trophy for eight consecutive years.